felangel/bloc/docs/fluttertimertutorial.md

 }
 ```

-`MyApp` is a `StatelessWidget` which will manage initializing and disposing an instance of `TimerBloc`.
+`MyApp` is a `StatelessWidget` which will manage initializing and closing an instance of `TimerBloc`.
 In addition, it’s using the `BlocProvider` widget in order to make our `TimerBloc` instance available to the widgets in our subtree.

 Next, we need to implement our `Timer` widget.